Azure-Samples/qdrant-azure/Azure-Container-Apps/README.md

 This project provides resources to deploy the Qdrant vector database to Azure using Azure Container Apps.

+Azure Container Apps is a serverless platform for running containerized applications without managing infrastructure, providing simplified deployment and scalability.

 ## Qdrant Vector DB with Volume on Azure

 ### Features